expfactory/expfactory-docker/README.md

     'app_url':'https://www.expfactory.org',
     'debug': 1
 }
+DOMAIN_NAME = "https://expfactory.org" # MUST BE HTTPS FOR MECHANICAL TURK
 AWS_ACCESS_KEY_ID="YOUR_ACCESS_KEY_ID_HERE"
 AWS_SECRET_ACCESS_KEY_ID="YOUR_SECRET_ACCESS_KEY_HERE"

-You should change the keys, along with the application URL, and set debug to 0.
+You should change the keys, the domain name and application URL, and set debug to 0.
+The Domain Name MUST be HTTPS.

 Then you can bring up the container (see steps at beginning of README), essentially: